Accessible for Everyone - What the BFSG Means for Your Online Shop

 Who Is Affected?

-The BFSG applies to all B2C online shops - but only if both of the following conditions are met:
+The BFSG generally applies to all B2C online shops – unless the company qualifies as a microenterprise.
+This is only the case if both of the following criteria are met:

 Why Even Non-Obligated Shops Should Take Action

-• Better usability for everyone: Accessibility improves user-friendliness for all users.
+- Better usability for everyone: Accessibility improves user-friendliness for all users.
+An accessible site is often easier to use for older people, mobile users, or those with temporary impairments.

-• Higher conversion rates: A more accessible shop increases the chances of purchases.
+- Higher conversion rates: Enabling more people to use your shop increases the chances of purchases.

-• Inclusive brand image: Shows your company is forward-thinking and socially responsible.
+- Strong signal for inclusion: Shows that your company is forward-thinking and socially responsible.
 Accessibility may be a key factor in tenders or partnerships.

-• SEO advantages: Many accessibility improvements (e.g., semantically clean HTML, alt texts) enhance visibility on Google.
+- SEO benefits: Many accessibility improvements (e.g., semantically clean HTML, alt texts) enhance visibility on Google.

 What Accessibility Means for E-Commerce